N.Korea's Kim calls for improving people's lives amid 'grim' economy | Law-Order

 North Korean leader Kim Jong Un urged officials to focus on improving citizens' lives in the face of a "grim" economic situation, state media reported on Monday, as he marked the anniversary of the country's ruling party.

-To celebrate the 76th anniversary of the founding of the Workers' Party of Korea on Sunday, Kim made a speech to a gathering of officials, the KCNA news agency said.
-Art performances, galas, and a fireworks show were held in Pyongyang, but no large military parade, which are sometimes held on such occasions, was reported.
+North Korean leader Kim Jong-Un urged officials to focus on improving citizens' lives in the face of a "grim" economic situation, state media reported on Monday, as he marked the anniversary of the country's ruling party.
+Art performances, galas, and a fireworks show were held in Pyongyang to celebrate the 76th anniversary of the founding of the Workers' Party of Korea on Sunday, but no large military parade, which is sometimes held on such occasions, was reported.

-The country faces "huge tasks for adjusting and developing the state economy" and accomplishing the economic goals established in recent party and government meetings, Kim said in a speech focused largely on party matters.
-"The only way for dynamically pushing forward the unprecedented crucial work despite grim situation is for the entire Party to get united," he added.
+The country faces "huge tasks for adjusting and developing the state economy" and accomplishing the economic goals established in the recent party and government meetings, Kim said in a speech, according to state news agency KCNA.
+"The only way for dynamically pushing forward the unprecedented crucial work despite the grim situation is for the entire Party to get united," he added, making no mention of the political standoff over its nuclear weapons.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)